BME 404-1

 |

 This is the second course offered as part of the PhD training program on augmented and virtual reality.
 It builds on the first course, Introduction to Augmented and Virtual Reality (AR/VR).
 The goal of the course is to provide exposure to problems in the AR/VR domain addressed by various disciplines.
 The course consists of three one-month long modules in a semester.
 Modules engage students in particular aspects of AR/VR or hands-on experience on AR/VR.
-Modules to be offered in various years include: fundamentals of optics for AR/VR; AR/VR in the silicon; foundations of visual perception in the context of AR/VR; computer audition and acoustic rendering; measuring the human brain; deep learning and visual recognition for AR/VR; brain-computer interfacing in a virtual environment; 3D interfaces and interaction; AR/VR for collaborative education & professional training.
-In Spring 2023, the following three modules will be offered: 1) Deep learning and visual recognition for AR/VR.
-(Prof. Chenliang Xu) Recent developments in deep learning have significantly advanced state-of-the-art visual recognition in problems such as object detection, activity recognition, and semantic segmentation.
-In this module, students will learn core concepts in deep learning, including convolutional neural networks and recurrent neural networks.
-They will receive hands-on experience using popular deep-learning libraries like PyTorch to build visual recognition algorithms for AR/VR systems.
-2) Measuring the human brain.
-(Prof. Ross Maddox) This module will introduce students to studies of human brain function using non-invasive methods.
-It will focus on experimental paradigms and data analysis in the time and frequency domains.
-Neural encoding and decoding models and applications to brain-computer interfaces will also be discussed.
-The module will have a mixed format, with lectures and labs.
-Lab exercises will be based on analyzing real data from human subjects.
+Modules to be offered in various years include: fundamentals of optics for AR/VR; AR/VR in the silicon; foundations of visual perception in the context of AR/VR; computer audition and acoustic rendering; measuring the human brain; deep learning and visual recognition for AR/VR; brain-computer interfacing in a virtual environment; interaction techniques for AR/VR systems; 3D interfaces and interaction; AR/VR for collaborative education & professional training.
+In Spring 2025, the following three modules will be offered: 1) Fundamentals of optics for AR/VR (Daniel Nikolov and Jannick Rolland).
+Optics is central to near-eye displays and sensing.
+In this module, students will learn basic concepts and terminology of optics for AR/VR, as well as key visual requirements.
+Students will then learn about different optical architectures based on free-space or waveguide optics.
+Emerging technologies enabling compact architectures such as freeform optics and meta optics will be discussed.
+Students will be exposed to demonstrations of hands-on design in optical design software.
+2) Interaction techniques for AR/VR systems (Yukang Yan).
+This module introduces the design and implementation of interaction techniques that can be applied in AR/VR systems, focusing on fundamental tasks such as target selection, navigation, object manipulation, and sensory input.
+Through the introduction of conceptual insights and hands-on practice, we aim to teach students how to create intuitive, effective interaction methods across different tasks and scenarios.
+Projects will encourage students to design and build their own interaction techniques, leading to a deeper understanding of user-centered design principles and the technical skills necessary to bring interactive concepts to life.
 3) Professional encounters with leading AR/VR researchers.
-This module will involve a series of seminars and discussion sessions with leading AR/VR researchers from academia and industry.
-Prerequisites: ECE 410 or OPT 410 or BME 410 or NSCI 415 or CSC 413 or CVSC 534 INSTRUCTORS: Chenliang Xu; Ross Maddox; Mujdat Cetin
+This module involves a series of seminars (titled Voices of XR) and discussion sessions with leading AR/VR researchers from academia and industry.
+This component of the course is offered in partnership with Studio X. Prerequisites: ECE 410 or OPT 410 or BME 410 or NSCI 415 or CSC 413 or CVSC 534 or equivalent experience.
+INSTRUCTORS: Mujdat Cetin; Daniel Nikolov; Jannick Rolland; Yukang Yan

 - Location